Jon-Adrian Velazquez: Dateline NBC investigation

+Narrative feature film development

+In 2026, Variety reported that David Permut's Permut Presentations had acquired the life rights of Jon-Adrian "JJ" Velazquez, as well as rights to journalist Dan Slepian's reporting on Velazquez's case, for development as a narrative feature film.
+The planned film will focus on Velazquez's wrongful murder conviction and his decades-long relationship with Slepian, a senior investigative producer for Dateline, whose reporting investigated Velazquez's conviction and contributed to the effort that ultimately led to his exoneration.

+The project is being produced by Permut Presentations in association with NBC News Studios.
+It follows Slepian's previous reporting about Velazquez, including the podcast Letters from Sing Sing, the documentary The Sing Sing Chronicles, and his 2024 book The Sing Sing Files.

 The Sing Sing Chronicles

-A 4-part documentary series The Sing Sing Chronicles directed by Dawn Porter, focusing on Velazquez's case from reporting by Dan Slepian, premiered in November 2024 at DOC NYC and streamed on MSNBC.
+A 4-part docuseries The Sing Sing Chronicles directed by Dawn Porter, focusing on Velazquez's case from reporting by Dan Slepian, premiered in November 2024 at DOC NYC and streamed on MSNBC.
 On June 26, 2025, the docuseries won the News & Documentary Emmy Award Winner for "Best Documentary" marking the first time NBCUniversal has earned the prestigious honor.

+The Sing Sing Files

+In 2024, Dan Slepian published The Sing Sing Files: One Journalist, Six Innocent Men, and a Twenty-Year Fight for Justice, a book chronicling his investigations into wrongful convictions and his efforts to uncover failures in the criminal justice system.
+The book details Slepian's relationship with Jon-Adrian "JJ" Velazquez, whom he met while Velazquez was incarcerated at Sing Sing Correctional Facility.
+Velazquez became a close friend and collaborator, assisting Slepian with investigations into the cases of other incarcerated men while continuing to maintain his own innocence.

+Slepian's investigation into Velazquez's conviction spanned approximately two decades and became a central part of his reporting on wrongful convictions.
+Velazquez was granted clemency in 2021 and was formally exonerated in 2024.

 Sing Sing (film)

 Velazquez co-stars with Colman Domingo, Paul Raci, and Clarence Maclin in the A24 prison drama that follows a group of incarcerated men who find purpose in acting in theater productions.
-Featuring an ensemble cast of formerly incarcerated actors, "Sing Sing" takes place at the Sing Sing Correctional Facility directed by Greg Kwedar and Clint Bentley.
+Featuring an ensemble cast of formerly incarcerated actors, Sing Sing takes place at the Sing Sing Correctional Facility directed by Greg Kwedar and Clint Bentley.
 The film garnered three Oscar nominations in 2024.

 'Letters from Sing Sing'

 On February 20, 2023, NBC News announced the launch of 'Letters From Sing Sing' an eight-episode podcast, the first from NBC News Studios, detailing Slepian's 20-year search for the truth and his journey with Velazquez along the way.
 The podcast was a Pulitzer Prize finalist for audio reporting in 2024.